mikeroyal/Self-Hosting-Guide/README.md

 [OTF](https://github.com/leg100/otf) is an open source alternative to Terraform Enterprise.
 Includes SSO, team management, agents, and as many applies as you can throw hardware at.

-[Ansible Semaphore](https://github.com/ansible-semaphore/semaphore) is a modern UI for Ansible.
+[Semaphore UI](https://github.com/ansible-semaphore/semaphore) is a modern UI for Ansible.
 It lets you easily run Ansible playbooks, get notifications about fails, control access to deployment system.

 [APITable](https://apitable.com/) is an API-oriented low-code platform for building collaborative apps and better than all other Airtable open-source alternatives.